sal55/langs/mycompilers.md

 Other than that, they were used for commercial apps.

+So it is clear that my compilers were tools intended to get things done.
+They were secondary to my main job.

 For the last 10-20 years however, when I haven't actually worked, little has been done with them, except for tinkering and hobbyist stuff, mostly language-related.
-I decided to not just let the language die.
+I decided no to just let the language die.
+Some interesting developments have been experimented with over the last few years, even if the language itself is old-fashioned.

 ### Comparison of M and C

 That would be a long article, but I'm not going there.
 Regarding their compilers however, there are many differences:

-* Mine are in-house or private tools
+* Mine were in-house or private tools, only used by myself.
-* Mine are not intended to be portable across 100 architectures.
+* Mine were not intended to be portable across 100 architectures.
 They were usually created for one target at a time, until the technicology and/or the market changed.
 Hence the progression from Z80, and then generations of x86, whatever was the latest product that ordinary consumers (ie. my customers) could buy.
 * Mine didn't need to provide 100% coverage of all combinations of features, since my codebase was limited.
 Eg. to 100-200Kloc per generation.
 C compilers have to cope with billions of lines of existing code (as I found out with my C compiler project, now in a state of disuse.)

+So, I can cut corners, I can work around bugs or limitations.
+I wasn't after all employed as a compiler writer; they were just a useful tool, good enough to benefit my work, and, as it turned out, my company (I think we might have sold some $10m of software built with those compilers, poor as they were).

 ### Optimisation